Directed By: Harmony Korine

 There’s also a boy wearing pink bunny ears (Jacob Sewell) who makes the occasional appearance.

 All of these characters seem to be drifting aimlessly through life, and we spend the better part of Gummo hanging out with them.
-At one point, Tummler and Solomon pay to have sex with a girl suffering from Downs Syndrome, and later on, they break into the home of another teen named Jarrod (Daniel Martin), who lives with his comatose grandmother (Berniece M Duvall).
+At one point, Tummler and Solomon pay to have sex with a girl who has Downs Syndrome, and later on, they break into the home of another teen named Jarrod (Daniel Martin), who lives with his comatose grandmother (Berniece M Duvall).
 To find out if she can still feel pain, Tummler instructs Solomon to shoot the grandmother in the foot with a BB gun.

-We meet others along the way, including a drunk played by director Korine himself, who tries to convince an African-American little person (Bryant L. Crenshaw) to kiss him.
+We meet others along the way, including a drunk played by director Harmony Korine himself, who tries to convince an African-American little person (Bryant L. Crenshaw) to kiss him.

 Which brings us back to the question at hand: is Gummo art, or is it trash?